RomaBershadsky/CV/README.md

-# CV
+## About
 In this project, you will find my personal Cv information.
 The skills i have to fullfill my job as a FullStack developer.